 Meditation Caves

 The path led to a hidden waterfall and a row of meditation caves.
-There was an undeniable feeling of power, and I felt a strong mystic vibe as I entered the meditation cave area, which housed ancient relics and the grand temple itself, dating back to the 10th century.
+There was an undeniable feeling of power, and I felt a strong mystic vibe as I entered the meditation cave area, which housed ancient relics and the grand temple itself, dating back to the 11th century.

 I met a coconut seller at the crossroads of this little path, and he gave us a nod of approval.
 He would spot us on the way out.
 He seemed totally content, sitting there on his lovely viewing platform, which was an extension of the rice fields, keeping company with his pile of fresh young coconuts.

 The path took us through the jungle to a series of open doorways, chiseled from the rock.
 The caves stood in a straight line, symbolically representing an open door.
 “A door to the other world,” Wayan said with a smile.
-One of the monuments contained a large shrine, which stands as a representation of King Anak Wungsu (1050 Ad).
+One of the monuments contained a large shrine, which stands as a representation of King Anak Wungsu (1050 AD).

 Towering Cliffs and Monuments

-The main temple is a chiseled grand masterpiece of 10 candis, set in the cliffs.
-A long staircase takes you from the main gate down to the Pakerisan River, cutting through a stunning jungle- clad, vine- hugging river gorge and as you descend this steep staircase, you feel that you are really entering into the Valley of the Kings.
+Kingdom of PejengThe main temple is a grand masterpiece of 10 candis, chiseled into the cliffs.
+A long staircase takes you from the main gate down to the Pakerisan River, cutting through a stunning jungle-clad, vine-hugging river gorge, and as you descend this steep staircase, you feel that you are really entering into the Valley of the Kings.

-The towering cliffs of Gunung Kawi is a magnificent sight to behold.
-These chiseled candi towers rise seven metres (23 feet) into the sky, and Wayan explained they represent the King’s sons.
-King Anak Wungsu reigned over central and east Bali from around 1050 Ad to about 1080Ad.
+The towering cliffs of Gunung Kawi are a magnificent sight to behold.
+These candi towers rise seven metres (23 feet) into the sky, and Wayan explained they represent the King’s sons.
+King Anak Wungsu reigned over central and east Bali from around 1050 AD to about 1080 AD.

 Temple Walk

 To access the trail, you pass a series of stone market stalls etched into the rock.
-Wayan explained this was a bustling market a thousand years ago.
+Wayan explained that this was a bustling market a thousand years ago.
 In fact, market stalls lined the entire valley, following the holy Pakerisan River to the seat of regal power, Pejeng, which was once a kingdom.

 The Trek

-I followed Wayan through the thick jungle and left the cool haven of the stone market stalls.
-It was a bit of a scramble up a steep hill (with no cut trail) to reach a high plateau, which opened out onto a wide expanse of rice fields.
-I was hot and sweaty and put my balancing skills to the test doing the tightrope act tiptoeing along raised ledges between the rice terraces, which are only a foot wide.
+Kingdom of PejengI followed Wayan through the thick jungle and left the calm haven of the stone market stalls.
+It was a bit of a scramble up a steep hill (with no cut trail) to reach a high plateau, which opened out onto a vast expanse of rice fields.
+I was hot and sweaty and put my balancing skills to the test doing the tightrope act, tiptoeing along raised ledges between the rice terraces, which are only a foot wide.
 The worst you can do is fall into the rice paddy, which I managed not to do on this occasion.

 After a heave-ho and slugging up the steep bank, I perched myself on the edge of a rice terrace in a pool of sweat.
-Out of nowhere, a friendly rice farmer appeared, and promptly took his cue and shimmied up a nearby coconut tree and presented me with a fresh young coconut.
+Out of nowhere, a friendly rice farmer appeared, promptly took his cue, and shimmied up a nearby coconut tree and presented me with a fresh young coconut.
 With the ease of a dexterous machete-wielding all-rounder, he carved a perfect spout, and I drank straight from the coconut, no straw required.

 This made me curious, “You mean like a priest?”
 I asked.
 “No. He is a holy human and very special.
-Its a bit complicated to explain.
+It’s a bit complicated to explain.
 Please come back later, you will be most welcome to attend.
 Our cremations are a joyous affair, not sad at all.
 We must give a good send-off to the spirit, and our cremations are celebrations, so the atmosphere will be very festive.”

 The rest of the walk was easy, and we followed a skinny concrete subak irrigation path where we passed children splashing and cavorting in the stream.
 It seemed to be washing day, and I chatted with the local women as they chatted amongst themselves and beat clothes at the same time on the concrete slab, happily scrubbing away with a large stone.